edrlab/thorium-reader-doc/epub-doc/en/src/pages/102_windows_views_panels.md

 The main window is where you can access and organise your collections as well as the settings that apply to the whole application.
-Closing the main windows close the application and all reading windows opened.
+Closing the main window closes the application and all reading windows opened.

 </section>
 <section class="filet">